ArturMarekNowak/Networking/README.md

 # Networking
-This repository contains TCP, UDP and SCTP clients and servers implementations.
+This repository contains TCP and UDP clients and servers implementations.

 ## Table of contents